Xilinx/defect-detect/README.md

 >       Application Options:
 >       -i, --infile=file path            location of GRAY8 file as input
+>       -x, --rawout=file path            location of GRAY8 file as raw MIPI output
+>       -y, --preprocessout=file path     location of GRAY8 file as pre-processed output
->       -o, --outfile=file path           location of GRAY8 file as output
+>       -z, --finalout=file path          location of GRAY8 file as final stage output
 >       -w, --width=1280                  resolution width of the input
 >       -h, --height=800                  resolution height of the input
 >       -r, --framerate=60                framerate of the input source
->       -f, --inputtype                   For live playback value must be 0 otherwise 1
+>       -f, --inputtype                   For live playback value must be 0 otherwise 1, default is 0
+>       -d, --demomode                    For demo mode value must be 1 otherwise 0, default is 0
 >       -m, --mediatype                   Media node should be provided in live use case, default is /dev/media0
 >       -c, --cfgpath=config path         JSON file path